lrotermund/blog/content/posts/mastering-microservices.md

 {{< abbr "REST" "Representational state transfer" >}} as well as other lightweight, architectural
 {{< abbr "API" "Application Programming Interface" >}} decisions, like
-{{< abbr "CQRS" "Command-Query-Responsibility-Segregation" >}}, show their full potential when used in encapsulated, team and software architectures that in particular do not rely on parallel, independent deployment processes.
+{{< abbr "CQRS" "Command-Query-Responsibility-Segregation" >}}[^cqrs], show their full potential when used in encapsulated, team and software architectures that in particular do not rely on parallel, independent deployment processes.

 If the decision is finally made to use {{< abbr "REST" "Representational state transfer" >}}, then it is important to adhere to some basic pillars from the beginning that ensure a certain